Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 - TBM
   - Parallelization function to improve the authentication speed from TBM has been added.
 - TPL-EGL
-  - The API to set the frontbuffer rendering for each surface has been provided.
+  - The API to set the front buffer rendering for each surface has been provided.
   - The API to check if a surface has a fence sync has been provided.
 - Mesa
   - The version of Mesa has been upgraded to 22.3.5.